phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 ```
 GRUB error: no multiboot header found.
 ```
 What happened?
 Well, the linker removed unused sections.
-And since we don't use the Multiboot section anywhere `ld` removes it, too.
+And since we don't use the Multiboot section anywhere, `ld` removes it, too.
 So we need to tell the linker explicitely that it should keep this section.
-The `KEEP` command does exactly that, so we add it to the `linker.ld`:
+The `KEEP` command does exactly that, so we add it to the linker script (`linker.ld`):

 ```
 .boot :